ShuhaoBai/WeatherProject/my-app/README.md

 ## Obtain API Token

-Go to [https://www.ncdc.noaa.gov/cdo-web/token](https://www.ncdc.noaa.gov/cdo-web/token) to get a API Token and create api-config.ts file then save the token as API-TOKEN in directory: my-app/src/config
+Go to [https://www.ncdc.noaa.gov/cdo-web/token](https://www.ncdc.noaa.gov/cdo-web/token) to get a API Token and create api-config.ts file then save and export the token as API-TOKEN in directory: my-app/src/config

 ## Available Scripts